-Follow these steps to use the Adjust Elevations command:
+Follow the steps below to use the Adjust Elevations command:

-- From the Map Edit ribbon menu, select the Adjust Elevations command.
+- From the Terrain ribbon menu, select the Adjust Elevations command.

 - The Adjust Elevations dialog box will be displayed.